tinacms/tina.io/content/blog/simple-markdown-blog-nextjs.md

 > Checkout the [final repo](https://github.com/perkinsjr/brevifolia-next-2022)!

 After setting up your blog or portfolio site, you’ll most likely need a content management system to make editing and updating your posts or data easier.
 Stay tuned for my next blog on setting up this starter with TinaCMS.
-In the meantime, you can check out our [documentation ](/docs), or [fork the finished Next+Tina blog](https://github.com/perkinsjr/tina-simple-markdown) to start playing with TinaCMS right away.
+In the meantime, you can check out our [documentation ](/docs), or [try out a starter](https://tina.io/docs/introduction/using-starter/) to start playing with TinaCMS right away.

 ## Where can you keep up to date with Tina?